CenterForOpenScience/OSFDocs/docs/projects/settings.rst

 The project settings page shows different options for contributors with different permissions.

-If the user is an admin or a read+write contributor on the project, there are five sections on the "Settings" page that they can configure: "Project/Component," "Select Add-ons," "View-Only Links," "Configure Add-ons" (only shows if add-ons are connected),"Wiki," "Commenting," "Email Notifications," and "Redirect Link."
+If the user is an admin or a read+write contributor on the project, there are five sections on the "Settings" page that they can configure: "Project/Component," "Select Add-ons," "View-only Links," "Configure Add-ons" (only shows if add-ons are connected),"Wiki," "Commenting," "Email Notifications," and "Redirect Link."
 The "Settings" page has a sidebar that the user can use to navigate through the sections of the page.

 Additional sections are shown if the project is public or if add-ons are configured.